lukasbrunner/ClimWIP/README.md

 <code>./ClimWIP_main.py -f configs/config.ini DEFAULT</code>.

-To run all configuration within one file run
+To run all sections within a given configuration file run

 <code>./run_all.py configs/config.ini</code>

-this will also automatically set the logger to log to a file instead of Stdout.
+this will also automatically set the logger to log to a file instead of StdOut.

 If the 'plot' field in the configuration is set to True ClimWIP will create simple plots with intermediate results by default in <code>./plots/process_plots</code>.

 The results will by default be saved as netCDF4 files in <code>./data</code> and will be named after their respective configuration (note that this means they can be overwritten if different configuration files have configuration with the exact same name!).

-If you are using the ETH next generation archives with the standard settings you can run
+If you are using the ETHZ next generation archives with the standard settings you can run
-<code>./run_all.py configs/config_default.ini</code>
+<code>./run_all.py configs/config_test.ini</code>
 to test several simple cases.